jahidhasanlinix/jukto-docs-local/README.md

 ## Features:

-- Unified Search API: Query all your tools through a single REST or async API, with natural language support.
+- **Unified Search API**: Query all your tools through a single REST or async API, with natural language support.
-- Custom Connectors: Build and share integrations for any app or database using our modular framework.
+- **Custom Connectors**: Build and share integrations for any app or database using our modular framework.
-- Privacy-First: End-to-end encryption and local data processing ensure compliance and security.
+- **Privacy-First**: End-to-end encryption and local data processing ensure compliance and security.
-- Supported Formats: Documents (PDF, DOCX, TXT), images (PNG, JPEG), spreadsheets (XLSX, CSV), and more.
+- **Supported Formats**: Documents (PDF, DOCX, TXT), images (PNG, JPEG), spreadsheets (XLSX, CSV), and more.
-- Scalable Deployment: Run Jukto on Docker, serverless (AWS Lambda), or Kubernetes for flexibility.
+- **Scalable Deployment**: Run Jukto on Docker, serverless (AWS Lambda), or Kubernetes for flexibility.

 ## Use Cases:

-- Productivity Agents: Search across Slack, Notion, and Google Calendar to summarize team tasks.
+- **Productivity Agents**: Search across Slack, Notion, and Google Calendar to summarize team tasks.
-- Compliance Automation: Validate contracts in Dropbox against regulatory data in real-time.
+- **Compliance Automation**: Validate contracts in Dropbox against regulatory data in real-time.
-- Developer Tools: Enable agents to query GitHub repos and Jira tickets to streamline coding workflows.
+- **Developer Tools**: Enable agents to query GitHub repos and Jira tickets to streamline coding workflows.